-Lesson Plan 2 for Secondary Schools Life Does Not Rewind, Say No to Drugs! -I declare to stay drug free!
+Lesson Plan 2 for Secondary Schools Life Does Not Rewind.
+Say No to Drugs! -I declare to stay drug free!

-- By the end of the lesson, students should be able to: - a) describe what drugs and inhalants are - b) describe some of the reasons that people give for abusing drugs - c) describe their own reasons for not abusing drugs - d) describe the benefits of a drug-free lifestyle - e) apply refusal tips in real-life situations - f) pledge to stay clear of drugs
+- a) describe what drugs and inhalants are - b) describe some of the reasons that people give for abusing drugs - c) describe their own reasons for not abusing drugs - d) describe the benefits of a drug-free lifestyle - e) apply refusal tips in real-life situations - f) pledge to stay clear of drugs